xanzy/xanzy.github.io/projects/chef-guard/installation/installation.md

 }
 ~~~

+The IP addresses used here may be different from your actual setup.
+Make sure you fill in the correct addresses and set the 'opscode-erchef' address to the IP address you configured Chef-Guard to listen on.

 #### Open Source Chef
-Open Source Chef has a similar file called `/etc/chef-server/chef-server.rb` to make customizations to your installation, but hen testing this on the latest Open Source Chef, it did not work as expected.
-We are currently looking into that, but for the mean time you should edit line 193 the file /opt/chef-server/embedded/cookbooks/chef-server/attributes/default.rb to look like this to configure Open Source Chef to work with Chef-Guard:
+Open Source Chef has a similar file called `/etc/chef-server/chef-server.rb` to make customizations to your installation, but when testing this on the latest Open Source Chef, it did not work as expected.
+We are currently looking into that, but for the mean time you should edit line 193 the file `/opt/chef-server/embedded/cookbooks/chef-server/attributes/default.rb` to look like this:

 ~~~ ini
 193: default['chef_server']['lb']['upstream']['erchef'] = [ "127.0.0.2" ]
 ~~~

-The IP addresses used here may be different from your actual setup.
-Make sure you fill in the correct addresses and set the 'opscode-erchef' or 'erchef' address to the IP address you configured Chef-Guard to listen on.

 After your done editing the configuration, just run `chef-server-ctl reconfigure` when using Open Source Chef, or `private-chef-ctl reconfigure` when sing Enterprise Chef.
 That's all...
 Your done!
 All calls to your Chef Server are now first routed to Chef-Guard instead.